6sprigs fresh thymetied into a bundle with kitchen string

 With a large spoon, skim off some of the fat from the sauce (you won't be able to get it all; just spoon off what you can).
 Return the short ribs to the sauce and heat to warm through for 5 minutes.
 Sprinkle with parsley.
 Serve hot with mashed potatoes or oven roasted potatoes, papardelle, or cooked polenta.

-TO STORE: Refrigerate leftovers in an airtight storage container for up to 3 days.
+TO STORE: Refrigerate leftover short ribs in an airtight storage container for up to 3 days.

 TO REHEAT: Rewarm short ribs in a Dutch oven on the stovetop over medium-low heat or in the microwave.

-TO FREEZE: Freeze leftovers in an airtight freezer-safe storage container for up to 3 months.
+TO FREEZE: Freeze braised short ribs in an airtight, freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.